‘Art carries what is too heavy for language to hold.’ — Amy Sherald

-I was born in 1960 in Fiske, Saskatchewan, Canada, to German-speaking Mennonite parents.
-My ancestors were farmers, originally from the Zaporizhia region of present-day Ukraine, who arrived in 1923 and established themselves on this land.
+In 1960 I was born in Fiske, Saskatchewan, Canada, to German-speaking Mennonite parents.
+My ancestors were row crop farmers, originally from the Zaporizhia region of present-day Ukraine, who arrived in 1923 and established themselves on this land.

 As a teenager, I received early formal training in life drawing at the Banff Centre, and later earned a BFA from Concordia University in Montreal and an MFA from the University of British Columbia in Vancouver.
 I currently live and work in Saskatoon.